qrohlf/trianglify/Readme.md

 Number, defaults to `1.51`.
 Specify the width of the stroke on triangle shapes in the pattern.
 The default value is the ideal value for eliminating antialiasing artifacts when rendering patterns to a canvas.

+### stroke_color
+CSS-formatted color.
+Specify the color of the stroke on triangle shapes in the pattern.

 ### points

 Array of points ([x, y]) to trianglulate.
 When not specified an array randomised points is generated filling the space.